-Dabbing is a recently popular way to consume cannabis that involves heating a small amount of cannabis concentrate (known as a ‘dab’) on a hot surface in order to vaporize an extremely potent dose of cannabinoids.
+Dabbing is a recently popular way to consume cannabis that involves heating a small amount of cannabis concentrate (known as a ‘dab’) on a hot surface to vaporize an extremely potent dose of cannabinoids.

 This process often requires a blowtorch and looks a bit aggressive to those unfamiliar with the consumption method.
 Because of the increased potency of the concentrate itself (higher THC percentage than flower), it can make people exceptionally high–to the point that some recreational users will become uncomfortable.